 The ACK Mombasa Memorial Cathedral is no ordinary cathedral by any standard.
 First, it dates back to British colonial times.
-Secondly, it is built with coral-stone and thirdly, and the most striking, it looks like a mosque – literally!
+Secondly, it is built with coral stone and thirdly, and most striking, it looks like a mosque – literally!

-But because Britain was eyeing Mombasa as the future capital of its British East Africa protectorate, the construction site of the Mombasa Memorial Cathedral moved from the mainland to the island.
+But Britain had its eyes set on Mombasa.
+Mombasa had more potential as the future capital of its British East Africa protectorate.
+That is how the Mombasa Memorial Cathedral moved from the mainland to the island.
 But why build a cathedral this way?

 Back then the spread of Christianity was not easy.
-Dr Ludwig Krapf, the German Lutheran who introduced modern Christianity to the Island faced so many difficulties making converts here, he had to move into the Coastal hinterland, among the Nyika, where Islam was less prevalent.
+Dr Ludwig Krapf, the German Lutheran who introduced modern Christianity to the Island found that out.
+He faced many difficulties making converts here so he had to move into the Coastal hinterland, among the Nyika.
+Here, Islam was less prevalent.